ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/serverless.md

 2. built, and
 3. deployed

-along with the rest of the Netlify site, and Netlify will automatically handles *service discovery* through their built-in API gateway.
+along with the rest of the Netlify site, and Netlify will automatically handles **service discovery[^service-discovery]** through their built-in API gateway.

 This eliminates overhead and brings the power of Deploy Previews[^1] and rollbacks[^2] to our functions